rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 In addition to the Best Current Practice for TLS, it is highly RECOMMENDED for all conforming implementations to incorporate the TLS guidelines from the Dutch NCSC [NCSC.TLS] into their implementations.
 If these guidelines are applied:
 * For back-channel communication, the guidelines categorized as "good" MUST be applied.
 * For front-channel communication, the guidelines for "good" MUST be applied and the guidelines for "sufficient" MAY be applied, depending target audience and support requirements.
-* Guidelines categorized as "insufficient" MUST NOT be applied and those categorized as "deprecated" SHOULD NOT be used.
+* Guidelines categorized as "insufficient" MUST NOT be applied and those categorized as "phase out" SHOULD NOT be used.

 **/iGov-NL**